Rogachevo (air base)

 Rogachevo (recorded in various sources as Belushya, Rogachvo, or Rogatschovo) is a military air base on Novaya Zemlya, Russia located near the settlement of Rogachevo, 9 km northeast of Belushya Guba.
 It was originally used as a staging base for intercontinental Long Range Aviation bomber flights (as a so-called 'bounce' airdrome).
 The base developed an interceptor role during the 1960s, partly to deter Lockheed SR-71 Blackbird operations in the Arctic region.

 Rogachevo's primary operating unit is the 641 Gv IAP (641st Guards Interceptor Aviation Regiment).
 It used Yakovlev Yak-28P (NATO: Firebar) aircraft, then received the Sukhoi Su-27 (NATO: Flanker) in 1985.
 It is possible that in 1993 the unit may have dispersed to Afrikanda.
 During the 1970s Tupolev Tu-28 (NATO: Fiddler) aircraft deployed frequently to Rogachevo from southern locales.
 Around 1990 Mikoyan MiG-31 (NATO: Foxhound) aircraft were deployed on occasion.
 Rogachevo was largely tied to its rear air station, Naryan-Mar Airport.
 In 2017, Russia finished new construction on the air base focused on updating technology and adding more social infrastructure.

+As of 2022 helicopters from the air base bring personnel to the Pan'kovo test range, located 170 km to the north also on Yuzhny Island.